Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Raise your hand if you’re skeptical about Hepa filters?
 Since you can’t see what I’m doing, I’m literally raising my hand, or used to.
 That is until I had the chance to test out Honeywell’s True HEPA Compact Tower air purifier.
 For a quick lowdown about the fuss on what HEPA’s about, check this article on medical-grade HEPA filtration.
 These make some of the most highly-rated air purifiers in the world.

 In terms of the gadgets, we review it’s relatively unremarkable.
 Its body is crafted from plastic, there is a dial on the top to control 3 fans speeds and the back flap opens up allowing you to change out the HEPA filters, which needs to happen once a year.
 You may want to check out our Honeywell True HEPA reviews for more great options.
 This Honeywell model also includes a carbon filter in the box that is designed to filter out odors and smells.
 Since my bedroom has a scented oil therapy thingy – the chicks dig it – I opted to not use this.

-So why am I now a card carrying HEPA air filter fan?
+So why am I now a card-carrying HEPA air filter fan?
 Before I tested out Honeywell’s True HEPA air filter I vacuumed my room once a week.
 And every week I collected a fair amount of dust.
-Now, keep in mind that I leaving my windows closed 90% of the year, if not more.
-Crazy, I know, but since I have a fairly strong allergy to mold I figure better to play it safe than not (plus I live in Santa Monica and it doesn’t get above 75 degrees even during the summer).
+Now, keep in mind that I leave my windows closed 90% of the year, if not more.
+Crazy, I know, but since I have a fairly strong allergy to mold I figure it better to play it safe than not (plus I live in Santa Monica and it doesn’t get above 75 degrees even during the summer).

 So what more can I say.
 The Honeywell True HEPA works.
-It cleans the air, isn’t too loud and is easy to setup.
+It cleans the air, isn’t too loud, and is easy to set up.
 It’s not the coolest looking of Hepafilters, but it’s not the worst.